• Home page

 MARANS

-A marina at the gateway to the Poitevin marsh, Marans is a former fortified stronghold designed to defend the Sèvre estuary.
+A marina at the gateway to the Poitevin Marshes, Marans is a former fortified stronghold designed to defend the Sèvre estuary.
 It is naturally protected by vast marshes that stopped any approaching invaders.
-Its port, located a few kilometers from the Aiguillon Bay and the Atlantic Ocean, experienced heavy traffic at the time before seeing its activity stopped to become the marina that we know today.
+Its port, located a few kilometers from Aiguillon Bay and the Atlantic Ocean, experienced heavy traffic at the time before its activity ceased to become the marina we know today.

 • You will enjoy strolling through its pleasant streets and alleys and enjoying the tranquility of the place due to its small size.
 Discover its architectural heritage by visiting the Saint-Étienne church founded in the 12th century.
-The remains still standing make this church a little gem of Charente's religious heritage.
+The remains still standing make this church a little jewel of Charente religious heritage.

 • The castle, of which only ruins remain today, has experienced many adventures over the centuries.
-The ruins, listed as Historic Monuments, are evidence of a past life full of twists and turns.
+The ruins, listed as a Historic Monument, bear witness to a past life full of twists and turns.

-• Other historical, archaeological and local documents are exhibited at the Cappon Museum which traces the entire history of Marans.
-It allows the most curious to learn a little more about this Charente town.
+• Other historical, archaeological, and local documents are on display at the Cappon Museum, which traces the entire history of Marans.
+It allows the more curious to learn a little more about this Charente town.

 Marans is also renowned for its many local products such as its famous chickens and their red eggs, its fruits and vegetables (the famous red bean of Marans!), its seafood and its spices.

 Marans is located on a major road, not far from La Rochelle.
-The port is therefore an ideal destination for visiting some other famous sites in Charente.
-Several boat trips (electric or with thermal engines) are offered, with a wide choice of circuits, to discover the marshes and its surroundings.
+The port is therefore an ideal destination for visiting some of the other famous sites in Charente.
+Several boat trips (electric or thermal) are available, with a wide choice of circuits, to discover the marshes and its surroundings.

 Asinerie des Varennes